SUSTAINABLE KPM PORCELAIN

 OUR ECOLOGICAL FOOTPRINT

-To keep our ecological footprint as small as possible, we cooperate with parcel service provider DHL and energy supplier Vattenfall.
-This means that all shipments leaving the manufactory are CO₂-neutral.
-We offset the greenhouse gas emissions caused by transportation and logistics with the help of climate protection projects.
+To keep our ecological footprint as small as possible, we cooperate with parcel service provider DHL and energy supplier BEW.
+This means that all shipments leaving our factory are CO₂-neutral.
+We offset the greenhouse gas emissions generated by transport and logistics with the help of climate protection projects.

 4 SUSTAINABILITY FACTS OF KPM BERLIN